Jeremy-D-Harris/SIR_heterogeneity_project/README.md

+# SIR_heterogeneity_project
-# Infections are not alike: the effect of covariation between individual-level susceptibility and transmissibility on population-level epidemic dynamics
+# Infections are not all alike: the effect of covariation between individual-level susceptibility and transmissibility on population-level epidemic dynamics
 Jeremy D Harris, Esther Gallmeier, Stephen J. Beckett, Joshua S. Weitz (2024)

  -- updated 02/01/24 by JDH --